sorenessen/calypso_chat/README.md

     Then visit: `localhost:3000` in web browser (default address)

+## Start the Rails Console

+  In a seperate terminal, you may want to view and edit application data.
+To start the Rails console so you can interact with the application behind the scenes:

+  `rails c`

-* Deployment instructions
+## Deployment Instructions

-  # No. You do not get to deploy. :P #
+  # No. You do not get to deploy. :P